todd-valentine/ProductRequirementsDocumentSample/template-prd.md

 	- {KPI 1} on [Product Name].
 	- {KPI 2} on [Product Name].
 	- {KPI 3} on [Product Name].
-- In more detail there are both product metrics and business metrics.
-They will help us understand:
+- There are both product metrics and business metrics.
+They will help teams understand:
-	- if the product is successful and
+	- if the product is successful
-	- if the product has had the expected impact on the business overall
+	- if the product has had the expected impact on the business
 ## <a name='LaunchSteady'>It is helpful to establish ‘launch’ and ‘steady state’ objectives:</a>
 - Launch highlights what we expect to see if we are on track to steady-state.
 - Steady-state helps with monitoring i.e. if this metrics goes below XYZ threshold please alert me as it will probably require my attention.*